ad-8/dotfiles/README.md

+# dots
+all in one dotfiles repo, now also includes my nixos config in `nixos`,
+thanks to this `git subtree add --prefix=nixos https://github.com/ad-8/dotfiles-nixos master.`

-# NixOS
+## NixOS
 Second time's the charm?

-## GUI Installation with LUKS -> convert to this flake-based config
+### GUI Installation with LUKS -> convert to this flake-based config
 Install via Graphical ISO Image, which has a fast and easy Calamares installer with optional LUKS setup.